 Where to Stop

-Visit cat-friendly café Catty Corner to mingle with the cats while enjoying a fresh cup of Americano to unwind.
+Visit Trinity House to enjoy an espresso dessert to unwind while supporting community growth.
 Too late in the evening for coffee?
 Enjoy some fine dining at Echelon Wine Bar – where elegance meets urban.
-From the award-winning owners of the Vineyards and Winery at Lost Creek, Echelon Wine Bar offers an exquisite food and wine experience that embraces farm-to-table style courses and independently produced wines.
-Try a glass of the Lost Creek Chardonnay to go with your charcuterie board.
+From the award-winning owners of The Vineyards and Winery at Lost Creek, Echelon Wine Bar offers an exquisite food and wine experience that embraces farm-to-table style courses and independently produced wines.
+Try a glass of the Lost Creek “Barrel Select” Chardonnay to go with your charcuterie board.

 Bazil Newman Riverfront Park